UPDATE 01/28/2015: Offworld Trading Company has been revealed! Check out the official website for screenshots, video, and tons of details.

 We have called Offworld Trading Company an “economic RTS” – what do we mean by that?
-First of all, Offworld fits the format of a classic real-time strategy game like StarCraft or Age of Empires II, meaning that the game supports 2 to 8 players, can be played in less than an hour, and is intensely competitive.
+First of all, Offworld fits the format of a classic real-time strategy game like StarCraft or Age of Empires II, meaning that the game supports up to 8 players, can be played in less than an hour, and is intensely competitive.
 Offworld is economic because, instead of the two or three resources found in a traditional RTS, our game has thirteen different types.
 Indeed, the game has no units to fight with at all, only buildings that turn resources of one type into those of another.

 In Offworld, the player’s most important weapon is money, not guns.

 The setting is Mars, and each player controls a corporation trying to claim, develop, and exploit its own bit of alien soil.
 The game starts with an exploration phase, during which players decide where to found their colonies based on nearby resources and buildable plots of land.
 Next, players use their limited number of claims to start extracting these resources – maybe an ice condenser right here to get water, or maybe a metal mine over there for iron?
 Extra claims can be used to create factories that turn these base resources into something more valuable.
 A hydrolysis farm could turn water into food while an electrolysis reactor will split water into oxygen and fuel.
 Most importantly, players only start with a few claims, meaning that they can’t produce everything.